-Action 3: Enhance the 2015 Ecological Inventory of Cornwall to field-verify existing data and add new data and significant areas to the Inventory.
+Action 3: Enhance the 2015 Ecological Inventory of Cornwall by assessing the town's wildlife habitat blocks and adding new data about the town's significant natural areas to the Inventory.

-Action 4: Revise the zoning and subdivision regulations to further enhance Cornwall's existing forest blocks and wildlife corridors.
+Action 4: Revise the zoning and subdivision regulations to further enhance Cornwall's existing forest blocks and habitat connectors.